 As a HAPP student, the Library at Queen's is an important resource for you during your studies.
-This session will be taken by your Subject Librarian, Deborah Wilson and IT Training Manager Peter Dobbin and we will be giving you a quick overview of essential resources to get you started.
+This session will be taken by your Subject Librarian, Deborah Wilson and colleagues from IT support and we will be giving you a quick overview of essential resources to get you started.
 Come along to find out how to get best use out of your Library!

 The Auditorium, Ground Floor, McClay Library